keyfactor-pub/terraform-provider-ejbca/docs/data-sources/authorized_end_entity_profiles.md

 subcategory: ""
 description: |-
   Data source that provides the list of authorized end entity profiles for the current user.
+  EJBCA API Usage
+  GET /v2/endentity/profiles/authorized - Used to get the list of authorized end entity profiles for the current user.
 ---

 # ejbca_authorized_end_entity_profiles (Data Source)

 Data source that provides the list of authorized end entity profiles for the current user.

+## EJBCA API Usage
+* `GET /v2/endentity/profiles/authorized` - Used to get the list of authorized end entity profiles for the current user.

 ## Example Usage